Mesoamerican nephropathy: Heat stress, dehydration and disturbances in water and mineral balance.

 Heat strain and dehydration is in the spotlight globally due to emerging evidence of their association with adverse renal health issues including chronic kidney disease, especially in working populations.
-The probability of heat stress is greater when the temperature of the environment surpasses a persons core temperature, a situation common for outdoor workers in tropical settings where temperatures can easily surpass 37 °C.
+The probability of heat stress is greater when the temperature of the environment surpasses a person's core temperature, a situation common for outdoor workers in tropical settings where temperatures can easily surpass 37 °C.

 Although the specific mechanism by which heat, dehydration and workload contribute to the causal pathway for MeN remains to be definitively established, the association with MeN has been shown repeatedly.
 Epidemiological studies in Central America have reported adverse heat stress impacts in agricultural workers, particularly those in the sugarcane industry.
 In addition to exposure to high temperatures, evidence exists that high sweat rates and limited fluid intake can lead to functional and sub-clinical acute kidney injuries (AKI), and that repetitive AKI may lead to the development of CKD.

 A well-conducted study on the relationship between workload and incidence of kidney injury in a fieldworker cohort with different levels of physically demanding work over a sugarcane harvest in Nicaragua was published in October 2019.
 The results provide evidence of dose-effect as well as dose-response relations between high-heat and high workload exposure and both increased episodes of incident acute kidney injury as well as progressive decline in GFR.
 The role of heat stress in the etiology of MeN is further supported by intervention studies showing mitigation of kidney function decline with efforts to improve rest, hydration, and access to shade among high-risk agricultural workers.
 Finally, evidence from animal models suggests a potential mechanism or mechanisms for how heat stress may drive development of MeN.

 Agrochemicals

-Agrochemicals and pesticides have been frequently been proposed as a potential cause or contributor to the development of MeN, although the epidemiological and pathophysiologic evidence is somewhat limited and contradictory.
+Agrochemicals like paraquat have been frequently been proposed as a potential cause or contributor to the development of MeN, although the epidemiological and pathophysiologic evidence is somewhat limited and contradictory.
 The main limitations of both positive and negative studies remain poor specificity and quantification of pesticide exposure, as well as the cross-sectional nature of most studies and issues with confounding and selection bias.
 No study has directly investigated interactions between pesticides and other concomitant exposures in agricultural occupations, in particular heat stress and dehydration.
 Thus, existing studies provide scarce evidence for an association between pesticides and regional MeN epidemics, but a role of nephrotoxic agrochemicals nevertheless should not be conclusively discarded.